Convexity on manifolds without focal points and applications: Introduction

-A function is (strictly) convex if its Hessian is positive (definite) semidefinite everywhere.
-If a Riemannian manifold admits a strictly convex function, then it has no compact immersed minimal submanifolds.
-In particular, it has no closed geodesics.
-When the strictly convex function has a minimum, such a manifold also allows for a generalisation of Cartan's theorem \cite{Yamaguchi:1982}: every compact subgroup of the isometry group has a common fixed point.
-The existence of strict convex functions also has consequences for the $\mathrm{L^2}$-spectrum of the Laplacian.
 The study of the spectrum of the Laplacian on complete Riemannian manifolds has a long, rich history and there are very many results, often with various additional constraints placed on the structure of the manifold and on its curvature.
-For instance, in the case of manifolds of nonpositive curvature the essential spectrum was shown to be an infinite interval depending on the dimension and sectional curvatures at infinity in \cite[Theorem 6.3]{Donnelly:Essential} using the distance function.
+For instance, in the case of manifolds of nonpositive curvature the essential spectrum was shown to be an infinite interval depending on the dimension and sectional curvatures at infinity in \cite[Theorem 6.3]{Donnelly:Essential}, using the distance function.
 One can then ask interesting questions about the finer structure of the spectrum e.g., whether there are eigenvalues in the essential spectrum.
 For a succinct recent overview of some of these aspects, we refer to \cite{Donnelly:2010}.
 We now content ourselves by mentioning a few results which use convexity in an essential manner to deduce refined information on the nature of the spectrum and to put our work in context, with no pretensions to completeness.
-In the case of nonnegative sectional curvature, explicit convex functions have also been used to show that there are no $\mathrm{L}^2$-eigenfunctions under the additional assumptions on the codimension of the soul of the manifold being $1$ or having a quadratic decay of radial curvatures when the soul is just a point \cite[Theorems 4.2, 4.3]{Escobar:1992}.
+In the case of nonnegative sectional curvatures, explicit convex functions have also been used to show that there are no $\mathrm{L}^2$-eigenfunctions under the additional assumptions on the codimension of the soul of the manifold being $1$ or having a quadratic decay of radial curvatures when the soul is just a point \cite[Theorems 4.2, 4.3]{Escobar:1992}.
 On Hadamard manifolds, \cite[Theorem 1]{Xavier:1988} exhibited a strictly convex function related to the square of the distance function satisfying the estimates required to ensure the nontriviality of the absolutely continuous spectrum.
-However, this is not sufficient to exclude the existence either of eigenvalues or of the singularly continuous spectrum. \\
+However, this is not sufficient to exclude the existence either of eigenvalues or of the singularly continuous spectrum.
+In what follows, we show that the absolute continuity of the spectrum holds for several interesting classes of manifolds. \\